Secret Gospel of Mark: Smith's beforehand knowledge

 A number of scholars have argued that the salient elements of Secret Mark were themes of interest to Smith which he had studied before the discovery of the letter in 1958.
 In other words, Smith would have forged a letter that supported ideas he already embraced.
 Pierluigi Piovanelli is suspicious about the letter's authenticity as he thinks it is "the wrong document, at the wrong place, discovered by the wrong person, who was, moreover, in need of exactly that kind of new evidence to promote new, unconventional ideas".
 Craig Evans argues that Smith before the discovery had published three studies, in 1951, 1955 and 1958, in which he discussed and linked "(1) "the mystery of the kingdom of God" in Mark 4:11, (2) secrecy and initiation, (3) forbidden sexual, including homosexual, relationships and (4) Clement of Alexandria".

 This hypothesis has been contested mainly by Brown and Pantuck.
 First, they reject the idea that something sexual is even said to take place between Jesus and the young man in Secret Mark, and if that is the case, then there are no forbidden sexual relations in the Secret Mark story.
 Second, they challenge the idea that Smith made the links Evans and others claim he did.
 They argue that Smith, in his doctoral dissertation from 1951, did not link more than two of the elements – the mystery of the kingdom of God to secret teachings.
 Forbidden sexual relations, such as "incest, intercourse during menstruation, adultery, homosexuality, and bestiality", is just one subject among several others in the scriptures that the Tannaim deemed should be discussed in secret.
 Further, they claim that Smith in his 1955 article also only linked the mystery of the kingdom of God to secret teachings.
-And in the third example, an article Smith wrote in 1958, he only "mentioned Clement and his Stromateis as examples of secret teaching".
+In the third example, an article Smith wrote in 1958, he only "mentioned Clement and his Stromateis as examples of secret teaching".
 Brown and Pantuck consider it to be common knowledge among scholars of Christianity and Judaism that Clement and Mark 4:11 deal with secret teaching.